PegasusHT/Nft-marketplace/README.md

 2. Switching between imported accounts can be achieved as follows:
 - Open MetaMask and click on your account (top right circle icon)
-- Click on the account you wish to switch to:
+- Click on the account you wish to switch to: <br>
 ![account_switch](/images/account_switch.png)
 ---